msadriddinov1994gmailcom/Parstagram-Part-2/README.md

-# Project 3 - *Name of App Here*
+# Project 3 - *Parstagram Part 2*

-**Name of your app** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Parstagram** is a photo sharing app similar to Instagram but using Parse as its backend.

-Time spent: **X** hours spent in total
+Time spent: **15** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can view the last 20 posts submitted to "Instagram".
+- [x] User can view the last 20 posts submitted to "Instagram".
-- [ ] The user should switch between different tabs - viewing all posts (feed view), compose (capture photos form camera) and profile tabs (posts made) using fragments and a Bottom Navigation View.
+- [x] The user should switch between different tabs - viewing all posts (feed view), compose (capture photos form camera) and profile tabs (posts made) using fragments and a Bottom Navigation View.
 (2 points)
 - [ ] User can pull to refresh the last 20 posts submitted to "Instagram".

 The following **optional** features are implemented:

-- [ ] User sees app icon in home screen and styled bottom navigation view
+- [x] User sees app icon in home screen and styled bottom navigation view
-- [ ] Style the feed to look like the real Instagram feed.
+- [x] Style the feed to look like the real Instagram feed.
 - [ ] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
-- [ ] Show the username and creation time for each post.
+- [x] Show the username and creation time for each post.
 - [ ] User can tap a post to view post details, including timestamp and caption.
 - [ ] User Profiles
       - [ ] Allow the logged in user to add a profile photo
-      - [ ] Display the profile photo with each post
+      - [x] Display the profile photo with each post
       - [ ] Tapping on a post's username or profile photo goes to that user's profile page and shows a grid view of the user's posts
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
 - [ ] User can like a post and see number of likes for each post in the post details screen.